Suyashtnt/personal-website/src/lib/posts/en/handmade-products.md

 ## About

 <Note>
 This post was written for a school project.
 It is not meant to be taken super seriously.
-The Afrikaans version will have some comments locked inside of the post itself as part of the word count.
 I'm also constrained to 150 words, so R.I.P detail.
 </Note>

 Handmade products are quite interesting pieces of art.
 They are, well,